FIELD MANUAL - GRID PLANNER

 Sort modes

-Each mode rearranges the grid based on a different rule.
-You can switch freely between them - your manual drag adjustments are kept until you Reset.
+Three modes, each rearranging the grid by a different rule.
+Switch freely between them - your manual drag adjustments and carousels are kept until you Reset.
+(Keyboard: press 1, 2, or 3.)

 Reset